AbrSergey/Easy-Posting/SYNTAX-DOCUMENT.md

 # The main idea

 The idea of this syntax is to combine the best parts of HTML, Markdown and normal document writage.
-From the To create components/section, you simply use the trigger '#' and the name of the component.
+To create components/section, you simply use the trigger '#' and the name of the component.
 Everything written beneath the trigger will be added to the section until a new trigger is used.

 ### The way the tool reads the syntax can be explained with this little 'dramatization/act'.
 The tool tells how it thinks when it reads every line of the post document provided by the user 👨‍💻